鶹ýӳ

 ED 811: Seminar in Global Education

-Dr. Marva Cappello in Teacher Education developed a COIL experience for ED 811 in partnership with La Salle University.
+Dr. Marva Cappello, professor of Teacher Education and the Director/Founder of the Center for Literacies, developed a COIL experience for ED 811 in partnership with La Salle University.
 A notable feature of this project is that the virtual exchange was complemented by in-person travel, showing how COIL at 鶹ýӳ can extend beyond online collaboration to deepen academic and cultural engagement.
 This model highlights the potential for COIL to serve as both an instructional innovation and a bridge to broader international learning experiences.

 43